ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 - the `tx` is the signed transaction in JSON form

 With the signature hash, the transaction can be cryptographically proven that it came from the sender and submitted to the network.

+## Types of transactions {#types-of-transactions}

+On Ethereum there are a few different types of transactions:

+- Regular transactions: a transaction from one wallet to another.
+- Contract deployment transactions: a transaction without a 'to' address, where the data field is used for the contract code.

 ### On gas {#on-gas}